 A small group of students’ work on fun, group activities that use Andrew Fuller’s work based on the theory that there are 5 rooms of the Brain.
 These rooms include the Blue room (inspiration), Green Room (thinking room), Orange room (creativity and feelings), Yellow Room (change), and the Red room (our emotional room).
 Students respond to scenarios and situations by using colour to identify their own thoughts and feelings and work through scenarios that they encounter frequently in their daily lives.
 We use this language throughout the programme and have encouraged classroom teachers to also adopt this approach.

 Phase 2 is our shared Play space where larger groups of students work with our Year 5/6/7 peer mentors and a yard duty teacher to support students in playing games and modeling positive behaviors.
-This programme runs for four days a week and uses a different colour (Room of the Brain) for each day’s activities focus.
+This programme runs for three days a week and uses a different colour (Room of the Brain) for each day’s activities focus.
 There are cooperative games and play boxes to support these sessions.

 At lunchtime, there are lots of fun activities provided outdoors for students to participate in.
 Some teachers and many year 3-7 students elect to run fun activities.
 The programme helps to develop leadership qualities and personal responsibility in our older students; whilst providing the rest of the school (Reception to Year 7) with an opportunity to have something fun to do during lunch play.
 Some activities include: Art club, Jewellery and Tomboy crafts, Origami club, Chess, Basketball, Football, dance, Skipping and cricket.